• Skip to primary navigation

 It’s possible you might not want to name a single person as your sole Digital Executor and find it more appropriate to split the duties.
 If this is the case, you can state in your Will that you would like the different Digital Executors to be and specify which digital properties they will be responsible for.

-For example, if you have an established online business with a good amount of digital assets, it would be wise to name a person who has an intimate understanding of your business that lends them an optimal and unique perspective on the importance of these assets.
+If you have an established online business with a good amount of digital assets, it would be wise to name a person who has an intimate understanding of your business.
+This person will have an optimal and unique perspective on the importance of these assets.

 Related Articles

-• How to Write a Will: Writing Your Own Will in 10 Easy Steps
+• How to Write a Will: 5 Steps with Expert Attorney

 Company